PA ADTA Chapter Officers

 Elizabeth McNamara, MA, BC-DMT, LPC, NCC

 Elizabeth (she/her) graduated from Drexel's Creative Arts Therapy graduate program, and works in private practice with individuals and couples through life transitions, relationship issues, and trauma.
-She loves playing in nature, traveling, chocolate, and
+She loves playing in nature, traveling, chocolate, and a dance floor.

 Job Description: Resource regarding PA legislation, liaison with National GAC chairperson